Triangle Tiling: The case $3\alpha + 2\beta = \pi$: Coloring tilings black and white

-In this section we will derive the ``tiling equation'' mentioned above.
-The proof uses colorings of tilings.
 We think of coloring each tile black or white, in such a way that tiles touching along a line segment have different colors.
 Technically we can represent the two colors as $\pm 1$ and speak of the ``sign'' of a triangle.
+We show that the equation $3\alpha +2\beta = \pi$ implies that tilings can be 2-colored in this way.
+See Fig.~\ref{figure:coloring}.

+\begin{definition} Let triangle $ABC$ be $N$-tiled by some tile.
+The tiling is said to satisfy the {\em \bf coloring condition} if every interior vertex of the tiling has an even number of tiles meeting at that vertex, and every boundary vertex has an odd number. \end{definition}